MarkusZopf/auto-hMDS/README.md

 Summaries, sentence-segmented summaries, and the URL lists for individual sentences can be found in the file auto-hMDS reference.zip.

-The input folder contains the input documents which have to be summarized.
+The input folder contains the input documents which have to be summarized (see next section for more information).
 The input files have the pattern "sentence_x_y.*" where x indicates the sentences id and y indicates the link id.
 Note that neither the sentences ids nor the link ids have to be consecutively numbered.
 Links were skipped if a web pages was not retrievable.
 Sentences where skipped if all links of a sentence were not retrievable.

 We provide 2 versions of every input document. *.html files contain the HTML code of the retrieved web page. *.html.ke.txt files contain all visible content of the web pages.
 The visible content has been extracted with the Boilerpipe Keep Everything boilerplate removal tool and does not contain HTML tags anymore.
 The structure of the topic folders is illustrated below.

 ```
 - 96_165707958_Argon
 	-input
+		- collected_sentence_ids.txt
 		- sentence_1_1.html
 		- sentence_1_1.html.ke.txt
 		- sentence_2_1.html